A young woman looks over documents in her office.

 2. Checking your FICO® Score may be more beneficial, as 90% of top lenders use FICO® Credit Scores.1

-3. There are different versions of FICO® Credit Scores finetuned for different credit products, like home and car loans.
+3. There are different versions of FICO® Credit Scores finetuned for different credit products (like home and car loans).

 Whether you’d like to buy a house or apply for a credit card, your credit score may impact your borrowing options.
 But what exactly does that three-digit number mean, and what sets FICO® Scores apart from other credit scores?

-According to Consumer Financial Protection Bureau (CFPB), a credit score is a number (generally from 300 to 850) that quantifies the borrowing and repayment history documented in your credit report.
-Credit scores range from poor to exceptional, and they change over time.
-A lender may use your credit score to understand how likely you are to repay your credit.
-According to the CFPB, a higher credit score may qualify you for a higher credit limit and better interest rates.
+Credit scores range from poor to exceptional, and they change over time because of your credit activity.
+A credit card company may use your credit score to understand how likely you are to repay your credit.
+The CFPB also says a higher credit score may qualify you for a higher credit limit and better interest rates.

 See if you’re pre-approved

-With no harm to your credit score3
+With no harm to your credit score2

-FICO® Score is a brand of credit score generated by a specialized scoring model developed by the Fair Isaac Corporation.
-But not all credit scores are FICO® Scores.
-You can have many slightly different credit scores from various credit modeling agencies (companies that create mathematical algorithms to calculate a specific brand of credit score).
+You can have a different credit score from various credit modeling agencies (companies that create mathematical algorithms to calculate a specific brand of credit score).
 A lender may even have their own credit scoring model.
 However, FICO® Scores are the most widely used scores; 90% of top lenders use FICO® Credit Scores, including Discover.1

-How are FICO® credit scores calculated vs. other credit scores?
+How are FICO® Credit Scores calculated vs. other credit scores?

-Similar (but not always the same) to other credit scores, FICO® Scores fall within five score ranges based on how good you are with credit: Exceptional (800 and over), Very Good (740 to 799), Good (670 to 739), Fair (580-669), and Poor (below 580).
+FICO® Scores fall within five score ranges based on how good you are with credit:

 Your total amounts owed equal the sum of the balances of your credit accounts.
 Keeping your balances low can help a good credit score.
+You might see other credit scoring models call this your credit utilization ratio, a percentage of your total available credit in use.

 The length of your credit history represents how long you’ve had your oldest open credit account.
 A longer record may instill more confidence in lenders than a shorter history because it shows you have more significant experience managing credit.
-If you’re new to credit, a secured credit card can help you build credit with responsible use.2
+If you’re new to credit, a secured credit card can help you build credit with responsible use.

 Your credit mix refers to the different types of credit accounts you have, like a mortgage, credit cards, and other loans.
 A diverse credit mix shows you can manage various kinds of financial responsibilities.